 15.1 The Customer must issue a written form for Demonstration Equipment accepting all the conditions for the equipment.

 15.2.
+The Customer shall:

-The Customer shall15.2.1 be responsible for the cost of all delivery costs from the Supplier’s premises and the return thereof ;
+15.2.1 be responsible for the cost of all delivery costs from the Supplier’s premises and the return thereof ;

 15.2.2 be responsible at their cost to keep and maintain such equipment in a proper safe and serviceable condition; and